-- 54. (1) A person other than a natural person shall not conduct any business under a registration unless a natural person who permanently resides in the Republic and who is not disqualified or incompetent in terms of this Act to be a registered person, is 15 appointed by that person in the prescribed manner to manage and be responsible for that person's business. - (2) A natural person who is a registered person may in the prescribed manner appoint another natural person who permanently resides in the Republic and who is not disqualified or incompetent in terms of this Act to be a registered person, to manage and 20 be responsible for the business to which the said registration relates. - (3) If a registered person or the only member of a company or close corporation which is a registered person- - (a) has, in the opinion of the chairperson of the relevant authority, left the relevant registered premises without making provision for the conduct thereon of the 25 business to which the registration relates; or - (b) becomes a person who is disqualified or otherwise incompetent in terms of this Act to be a registered person, - or if the registered person which is a partnership, is dissolved, the chairperson of the relevant authority may, on application by a person who has an interest in the relevant 30 business, appoint any person who is, in the opinion of the chairperson, fit to manage and be responsible for that business for a period of not more than 12 months, and a person so appointed shall, subject to subsection (4)(b), for the period of his or her appointment for all purposes be deemed to be the registered person. - (4) An appointment under subsection (3)- - (a) shall be subject to the conditions set out in the appointment, that the chairperson may in his or her discretion impose; - (b) shall not affect any right of a person who has an interest in the business concerned; and - (c) may at any time be withdrawn by the chairperson. - (5) A person managing and responsible for a business to which a registration relates, shall be subject to the same obligations and liabilities as the relevant registered person. - (6) Subsection (5) shall not be interpreted to release the registered person from any obligation or liability to which he or she is subject in law.
+- 54. (1) A person other than a natural person shall not conduct any business under a registration unless a natural person who permanently resides in the Republic and who is not disqualified or incompetent in terms of this Act to be a registered person, is appointed by that person in the prescribed manner to manage and be responsible for that person's business. - (2) A natural person who is a registered person may in the prescribed manner appoint another natural person who permanently resides in the Republic and who is not disqualified or incompetent in terms of this Act to be a registered person, to manage and 30 be responsible for the business to which the said registration relates. - (3) If a registered person or the only member of a company or close corporation which is a registered person- - (a) has, in the opinion of the chairperson of the relevant authority, left the relevant registered premises without making provision for the conduct thereon of the 35 business to which the registration relates; or - (b) becomes a person who is disqualified or otherwise incompetent in terms of this Act to be a registered person, - or if the registered person which is a partnership, is dissolved, the chairperson of the relevant authority may, on application by a person who has an interest in the relevant 40 business, appoint any person who is, in the opinion of the chairperson, fit to manage and be responsible for that business for a period of not more than 12 months, and a person so appointed shall, subject to subsection (4)(b), for the period of his or her appointment for all purposes be deemed to be the registered person. - (4) An appointment under subsection (3)- - (a) shall be subject to the conditions set out in the appointment that the chairperson may in his or her discretion impose; - (b) shall not affect any right of a person who has an interest in the business concerned; and - (c) may at any time be withdrawn by the chairperson. - (5) A person managing and responsible for a business to which a registration relates, shall be subject to the same obligations and liabilities as the relevant registered person.